 - White Magic: Her specialty, though she also learned a little Black Magic from her sister (and wanted to learn the Dragon Slave from Lina)

 - Wide-Eyed Idealist: It's hard to find an idealist of any measure outside her family.
-However, given the setting, she can subvert the 'inevitably broken' part of the trope by weaponizing her idealism.
+However, given the setting, she can avert the 'inevitably broken' part of the trope by weaponizing her idealism.
 See Good Hurts Evil.

 - Woman in White

 - Word of God: Stated that Naga the Serpent is her missing older sister and, through it, where her mother is.